 - Natural elements aren’t limited to plants though, you can also use sand, shells, and even a water feature to make the space yours.

-- We love using lavender, chamomile, peppermint, orange or rose, but you can use any scent that you find soothing and familiar.
+- We love using lavender, chamomile, peppermint, orange or sandalwood, but you can use any scent that you find soothing and familiar.

-- Try our Love essential oil blend, or our Bright Space Aura Cleansing Mist.
+- Try our Light Haven and Chakra balance essential oil blend, or our Bright Space Aura Cleansing Mist.

 Make your space sacred